In year 7 students have 25 lessons a week.

 • The dangers of energy drinks

-• RE curriculum: philosophy of religion (see RE curriculum)
+• Religious education curriculum: philosophy of religion

 Spring term